craftablescience/MareTF/README.md

   -o, --output PATH                            The path to the output file (if the current
                                                mode outputs a file).
 Ignored if the input path is a directory.
-  -y                                           Automatically say yes to any prompts.
+  -y, --yes                                    Automatically say yes to any prompts.
   -q, --quiet                                  Don't print anything to stdout or stderr
                                                (assuming program arguments are parsed
                                                successfully).